vigji/cainjb/pages/page_46.md

 **Annotated text**:
 `In one way, of course, I was glad they were married.
-I had always been rather a stickler for purity in family life.
-That scandalous rumour of a Maltese landing on our island and seducing an ancestress of mine---or was it an ancestor?---from the path of duty, I never had and never would believe.
-If I had had a real education, instead of just listening to him, I could have told---it was bad that day---how I detested being called Hal.
-It was she that did it.
-But he was pleased in a way, and said to her, out of a book, the original ground of the transaction appears to have been sentimental : He was my friend, says the murderous doctor ; he was dear to me.
-Some Tom, not the one I killed in the matter of Jasmine, had done that, I gathered.
-He was enthusiastic and provided a chop for me, and said it was good he had visited England to-day for the first time.`
+I had always been rather a stickler for purity in family life.`

+`That scandalous rumour of a Maltese landing on our island and seducing an ancestress of mine---or was it an ancestor?---from the path of duty, I never had and never would believe.` Yorkshire Terrier?
+Dog breeding with Maltese among the ancestors

+`If I had had a real education, instead of just listening to him, I could have told---it was bad that day---how I detested being called Hal.
+It was she that did it. `

+`But he was pleased in a way, and said to her, out of a book, the original ground of the transaction appears to have been sentimental: He was my friend, says the murderous doctor; he was dear to me.` [Thomas de Quincey, _second paper on murder_](https://www.authorama.com/miscellaneous-essays-2.html)
+The pollinctor, you are aware, was a person whose business it was to dress and prepare dead bodies for burial.
+The original ground of the transaction appears to have been sentimental: ’He was my friend,’ says the murderous doctor; ’he was dear to me,’ in speaking of the pollinctor.

+`Some Tom, not the one I killed in the matter of Jasmine, had done that, I gathered.` Thomas de Quincey; dog killed Tom?

+`He was enthusiastic and provided a chop for me, and said it was good he had visited England to-day for the first time.`

 Original page:
 [page_46.pdf](https://github.com/vigji/cainjb/blob/main/source_material/pages/page_46.pdf)